 If you're already a trainee:

 Congratulations on being admitted as a trainee in the Florida Center for Inclusive Communities.
 Take a look at the resources and materials available to you at FCIC.
 Visit the AUCD website.
-If you have questions, contact Michelle Kobus
+If you have questions, contact Dr. Ferro

 One of the missions of FCIC and UCEDDs is to expand and influence higher education curriculum to impart knowledge on developmental disabilities to accomplish a shared vision of ensuring that all Americans, including Americans with developmental disabilities, participate fully in their communities.
 Independence, productivity, and community inclusion are key components of this vision.
 FCIC offers interdisciplinary training programs and activities that provide opportunities for students and professionals to learn more about how to promote the full inclusion and support of individuals with developmental disabilities within community through a core curriculum.
 For more information, contact Dr. Ferro.FCIC’s interdisciplinary training programs and activities revolve around a core curriculum that includes participating in any of the following FCIC programs and activities.

-This online certificate program offers a 12 credit hour course of study to prepare individuals in mental health, school psychology, school administration, education, early education, and social work to implement Positive Behavior Support with individuals, in schools, and early childhood settings.
+This online certificate program offers a 12 credit hour course of study designed to prepare individuals currently working in mental health, school psychology, school administration, education, early education, and social work to implement Positive Behavior Interventions and Support (PBIS) in school, early childhood, and community settings.
 The certificate program includes classes focused on providing consultation and guiding collaboration, implementing school wide positive behavior support, addressing behavior challenges in young children, and intensive individualized interventions.

 This exciting interdisciplinary course will provide students with a rich curriculum that addresses health, educational, social, cultural, and economic issues related to developmental disabilities across the life span.
 Further, it will address the latest trends in policy, legislation, and services that impact these very critical issues.
 This 3-credit course will be taught by interdisciplinary faculty, including guest speakers, individuals with disabilities, and family members involved in advocacy and policy efforts.
 Course components include: group projects focused on disability issues and improving the lives of persons with disabilities, interactive class activities highlighting current events related to class themes, a disability enriched curriculum with focused readings and lively class discussions.